Contact Dr. Julie for more information on the amazing health benefits

 43. Allergies Beware.
 Peppermint oil has the ability to relax smooth muscles in the body — the same muscles that line our airways and become affected in allergy season.
 Peppermint oil (with lemon) should certainly be another arrow in your allergy treatment quiver!
 See the guidelines on the last page for aromatic use.

-44. Chase Away Tension Headaches.
-Got a mind-numbing headache?
-A few drops of peppermint dabbed on your temples, neck and sinuses can quickly spring into action and chase that headache away!
+44. Chase Away Head or Neck Tension.
+A few drops of peppermint dabbed on your temples, neck and sinuses can quickly spring into action and chase that tension away!

 45. Help Kids Get on the Ball.
 The next time Junior is a little unresponsive to school and homework, try spritzing a little peppermint on his shirt before study time, placing drop on the tongue or under the nose for improved concentration and alertness.
 Or see the guidelines on the last page for aromatic use.